arvind6599/arvind6599/README.md

 ---

 ### 👨‍💻 About Me
-- Currently working on: AI-powered legal automation
+- Currently working on: LLM based AI Workflows for Law firms
 - Learning: Training and employing models to make decisions.
 - Passionate about: Probabilistic methods and budiling with AI
 - Fun fact: I enjoy solving probability based puzzles and participating in Hackathons [Portfolio](https://devpost.com/arvind-menon/)!